 Petrol Diesel Price Today Know The Price Of Oil In Your City – Petrol-Diesel Price Today

-Government oil companies have released the price of petrol and diesel for Tuesday.
-There has been no change in the fuel prices as of today, July 6, 2021.
+Petrol prices have been increased by 35 paise and diesel by 17 paise.
+Petrol prices in the capital today crossed Rs 100 per liter and reached Rs 100.21 per liter.

 New Delhi.
-Government oil companies have released the price of petrol and diesel for Tuesday.
-There has been no change in the fuel prices as of today, July 6, 2021.
-Earlier on Monday, petrol prices were increased by 35 paise per liter.
-While there was no change in the price of diesel.
-On Tuesday, the price of petrol in Delhi stood at Rs 99.86 per liter, while the price of diesel stood at Rs 89.36 per liter.
-In the capital Delhi and Kolkata also, the price of petrol is fast approaching Rs 100 per liter.
+Government oil companies have released the price of petrol and diesel for Wednesday.
+Today, on July 7, 2021, the fuel prices have been increased.
+Petrol prices have been increased by 35 paise and diesel by 17 paise.
+Petrol prices in the capital today crossed Rs 100 per liter and reached Rs 100.21 per liter.
+At the same time, diesel has become Rs 89.53 per liter.
+A day earlier on Tuesday, there was no change in the price of Tej.
+On the previous day, the price of petrol in the capital Delhi was Rs 99.86 per liter and the price of diesel was Rs 89.36 per liter.

 Know the latest prices of metros

-Talking about oil prices in metros, on Tuesday, the price of petrol in Delhi is Rs 99.86 while diesel is getting Rs 89.36 per liter.
-On the other hand, in Mumbai, the price of petrol here is Rs 105.92 and the price of diesel is Rs 96.91 per liter.
-Petrol in Chennai is being sold for Rs 100.75 per liter and diesel at Rs 93.91 per litre.
-Petrol in Kolkata is Rs 99.44 per liter and diesel is Rs 92.27 per liter.
+Talking about oil prices in metros, on Tuesday, the price of petrol in Delhi is Rs 100.21 while diesel is getting Rs 89.53 per liter.
+On the other hand, talking about Mumbai, the price of petrol here is Rs 106.25 and the price of diesel is Rs 97.09 per liter.
+Petrol in Chennai is being sold at Rs 101.06 per liter and diesel at Rs 94.06 per litre.
+Petrol in Kolkata is Rs 100.23 per liter and diesel is Rs 92.50 per litre.

 |name of the city